 Step 2:

 Next, cut the ends of the boards square and cut them to their final length.
-Cut off one end of each board at the miter saw making sure to cut away any cracked areas in the video they came out to 76 inches long.
+Cut off one end of each board at the miter saw and cut away any cracked areas in the video; they came out to seventy-six inches long.
+Tip: After trimming one end, set up a stop block at your saw station using a square and clamps.
+The setup will ensure that all your boards are the same length.

 Step 3:

-The first holes require you to use a countersunk drill bit for holes so the nut and washers can sit on the outside edge of the table.
-While drilling this is where you use the 1-1/2” Forstner bit.
-Drilling deep enough so the nut would be fully recessed.
+Once cut to the final length, you can start drilling holes for the all-thread to run through the boards.
+The threads connect all the boards.
+The first holes require you to use a countersink drill bit for holes so the nut and washers can sit on the outside edge of the table.
+While drilling, you use the 1-1/2” Forstner bit, drilling deep enough to recess the nut fully.

 Step 4:

-Switch over to the 5/8” Forstner bit and drill into the board about halfway through.
+Switch over to the five-eighths” Forstner bit and drill into the board about halfway through.
 Flip the board and continue drilling the hole from the other side of the board until the two holes meet.
+Tip: Take your time!
+You do not want to overheat the bit.
+Also, wear a dust mask throughout the whole project.

 Step 5: